Thabo Mmutle

-Thabo Nelson Mmutle is a South African Member of Parliament for the African National Congress.
-He first became an MP at the 2019 general election.
+Thabo Nelson Mmutle is a South African former Member of Parliament for the African National Congress.
+He became an MP at the 2019 general election.
 Mmutle is a former member of the national executive committee (NEC) of the African National Congress Youth League.

 Parliamentary career

 At the 2019 election Mmutle stood for the National Assembly for the African National Congress.
 He was ranked 108th on the ANC's national candidate list, which was high enough for him to enter the National Assembly at the May election.
 Since becoming an MP, Mmutle has sat on the Portfolio Committee on Defence and Military Veterans and the Joint Standing Committee on Defence.

 Mmutle, who serves as whip of the ANC's study group on defence and military veterans, condemned the theft of 19 automatic rifles from the South African National Defence Force's Lyttelton Tek military base in December 2019, saying: "It is horrific to imagine the safety of the public when there are dangerous warfare weapons on the streets, as this poses a serious safety risk to citizens and leaves much to be desired about the security of the republic."

 In September 2020, Mmutle defended Defence minister Nosiviwe Mapisa-Nqakula's controversial trip to Zimbabwe with an ANC delegation, saying it was "to conduct important work in support of human rights".

+Mmutle did not stand for re-election in the 2024 general election.